-Open since summer 2011, the Hüttenpalast (literally, Cabin Palace) is a quirky bed and breakfast in the Neukölln district of Berlin.
+Open since summer 2011, the Hüttenpalast Hotel Berlin (literally, Cabin Palace) is a quirky bed and breakfast in the Neukölln district.
 The accommodation consists of eight caravans and four huts with shared bathrooms and six hotel rooms with private bathrooms, housed within an old vacuum cleaner factory.
 The accommodation is split between two spaces, each with their own large garden.

 I stayed here for 2 nights in June 2017.
 I’ve mixed some of the hotel’s press pictures and some shots from Instagram with my own video review above and images below so you can get a real feel for the Hüttenpalast Hotel in Berlin.